yetulaxman/htvs/production_codes/README.md

 ### Prepare job directories
 Organising job folders is a good idea to manage resulting files as well as error handling later if needed.
-Split REAL ENAMINE DB files into 10M chunks (Only on example file is provided in script, follow similar split for rest of the files) and create a folder for each chunk.
-Inside of each folder, SMILES input file needed for each job is created under directory, data_SMILES.
-Run bash scripts as below for job preparation:
+Split REAL ENAMINE DB files into 10M chunks (Only one example file is provided in script, follow similar splitting for  the rest of Enamine REAL db files) and create a folder for each chunk.
+Inside of each job folder, SMILES input file needed for each job is created under directory, data_SMILES.
+Run bash script as below for job preparation:
 ```
 bash prepare_jobs.sh # normal job submission is commented in script and use array job script instead.